ghi-electronics/Documentation/software/due-script/corelib/analog.md

 - **ARead(pin)**  - Read an analog output <br>
 **pin:** pin number <br>
 **Returns:** The analog value of the pin

+Not all pins support `ARead()`.
+The hardware docs will show what pins support analog, typically labeled ADC.
+Pins that do not support `ARead()` will return 0.

 ```basic
 @Loop